Dre Kirkpatrick: Personal life

-Kirkpatrick's son, Dre Kirkpatrick Jr., attended Gadsden City High School, the same high school as his father, and is currently a defensive back at the University of Alabama.
-On November 1, 2025, Kirkpatrick Jr. would be arrested and charged with three counts of reckless endangerment, one count of attempting to elude and speeding, before being released from prison after posting a $1,500 bond, with the driving incident he was arrested for also now under investigation by the University of Alabama as a result.
+Kirkpatrick's son, Dre Kirkpatrick Jr, attended Gadsden City High School, the same high school as his father, and is currently a defensive back at the University of Alabama.
+On November 1, 2025, Kirkpatrick Jr. would be arrested and charged with three counts of reckless endangerment, one count of attempting to elude and speeding, before being released from jail after posting a $1,500 bond, with the driving incident he was arrested for also now under investigation by the University of Alabama as a result.

 Kirkpatrick has four children in total.

 Kirkpatrick is the cousin of Jacksonville Jaguars cornerback Caleb Ransaw.